Hot Ham Cheese Rolls

 • How To Keep Shape?
 Roll them really firmly and pop in the fridge before cutting - they'll stay prettier during baking.

 A glass baking dish filled with neatly arranged, golden-brown potato and ham rolls.
-Pin it
+Save

 A glass baking dish filled with neatly arranged, golden-brown potato and ham rolls. | recipesbyhannah.com